Frequently Asked Questions about Transferring

 Students may also schedule an appointment with one our Advisors to discuss the transferability of classes by calling (989) 773-6622 x100 (Mt Pleasant campus) or (989) 386-6622 x100 (Harrison campus).

-Our Advisors may be able to create a transfer guide based on your chosen institution’s program requirements and Mid equivalencies.
+Mid Mentors may be able to create a transfer guide based on your chosen institution’s program requirements and Mid equivalencies.
 They may also be able to contact your institution’s transfer representative to determine if a guide could be developed.
 The receiving institution may also have a “general” or “undecided” transfer guide for students to follow indicating specific courses that will fulfill general education requirements.
-Students may schedule an appointment with one our Advisors to discuss the transferability of classes by calling (989) 773-6622 x100 (Mt Pleasant campus) or (989) 386-6622 x100 (Harrison campus).
+Students may schedule an appointment with a Mid Mentor to discuss the transferability of courses by calling (989) 773-6622 x100 for the Mt.
+Pleasant Campus or (989) 386-6622 x100 for the Harrison Campus.

 Usually if there is a problem it can be resolved by providing more information about the classes you’ve taken.
 Students should contact the receiving institution first to find out if additional information is needed.
 Sometimes a course description or syllabus may be requested to determine transferability.
 It would be a good idea to keep your syllabi from your classes in case you need them when preparing to transfer.
 Mid’s course catalog, provides brief course descriptions and if you do not have access to a syllabus for specific courses, one can be provided upon request.
 Mid's Advisors will be able to help source these documents if necessary.
 Keep in mind that it is the receiving institution’s decision about whether or not to accept credits for transfer.